 The day your fiancé proposed was one of those moments you’ll both remember for the rest of your lives, leading to a swirl of emotions and excitement.
 Suddenly you’ve gone from somebody’s sweetie to fiancé.
 That change in status includes a grand celebration—packed with a million details.
 Your wedding attire is likely at the tippy top of your priorities.
 After that, what matters will dramatically change.
 My daughter’s boyfriend is lead singer in a band.
 Music is critical at their parties.
 For me it’s all about the food and location, location, location.
 One bride wanted everything baby pink.
 Dresses, cumberbunds, flowers, food–even the sugar was pink.
 You get the picture.

-Interestingly, one matter of extreme importance is often overlooked: the wedding date.
-In hindsight, careful date selection sets a course for smooth sailing or nightmarish struggle.
-Here are some points to consider when choosing the date for your big day.
+Interestingly, one matter of extreme importance is often overlooked: choosing a wedding date.
+In hindsight, carefully choosing the wedding date selection sets a course for smooth sailing or nightmarish struggle.
+Here are some tips on how to choose a wedding date for your big day.

 It’s a numbers game